-In 2017, the mine continued to focus on ensuring the Tailings Management Facility (TMF) is designed, constructed, and operated to a high industry standard to ensure long-term stability and to minimize potential risks to the environment.
-This was achieved through the following activities undertaken in 2017:
+In 2020, the mine continued to focus on ensuring the Tailings Management Facility (TMF) is designed, constructed, and operated to a high industry standard to ensure long-term stability and to minimize potential risks to the environment.
+This continued to be achieved through the following activities undertaken in 2019 and 2020:

-- Engineer of Record conducted the annual Dam Safety Inspection as well as regular audits and quality control checks throughout the construction season
+- The Engineer of Record conducted the annual Dam Safety Inspection as well as regular site visits, audits and quality control checks.

-At the Copper Mountain mine, routine environmental monitoring programs and the additional aquatic biology monitoring studies conducted in 2017 continued to report favourable conditions in the surrounding receiving environment.
+At the Copper Mountain mine, routine environmental monitoring programs conducted in 2019 continued to report favourable conditions in the surrounding receiving environment.
 A Best Achievable Technology (BAT) Assessment was completed on water discharges, recommending actions to continue to mitigate environmental impacts during operation and after closure.

-Copper Mountain Mining Corporation is committed to returning the land to an overall improved condition after mining has ceased while preserving the heritage value of each site.
+Copper Mountain Mining Corporation is committed to returning the land to productive traditional use after mining has ceased.
 As part of this commitment, consultation with community groups is carried out during the development stage of rehabilitation plans to ensure that the needs of all stakeholders are taken into account.
 This is reflected in our Environmental Policy.

 A video depicting Copper Mountain’s progressive reclamation process from soil mixing through to seeding